M. L. A. M. Hizbullah

-Mahamood Lebbe Alim Mohamed Hizbullah (born 2 February 1963) is a Sri Lankan politician and state minister.
+Mahamood Lebbe Alim Mohamed Hizbullah (born 2 February 1963) is a Sri Lankan politician, MP and state minister.
 He was a minor presidential candidate in the 2019 presidential elections.

 Early life

 Hizbullah was born on 2 February 1963.
-He has a General Arts Qualification (GAQ) from the University of Peradeniya.
-He has a M.A. degree from the University of Madras.
-He is the 5th of 7 children.
+He has a General Arts Qualification (GAQ) from the University of Peradeniya, and an M.A. degree from the University of Madras.

 Career

 Hizbullah was a member of Kattankudy Divisional Council.
 He was elected to the North Eastern Provincial Council at the 1988 provincial council election.

-Hizbullah contested the 1989 parliamentary election as one of the Sri Lanka Muslim Congress' (SLMC) candidates in Batticaloa District.
+Hizbullah contested the 1989 parliamentary election as a candidate of the Sri Lanka Muslim Congress (SLMC) in the Batticaloa District.
 He was elected and entered Parliament.
-He was re-elected at the 1994 parliamentary election.
-He was Deputy Minister of Media and Deputy Minister of Post and Telecommunication.
-He was not re-elected at the 2000 parliamentary election.
-He was then appointed chairman of the state owned National Water Supply and Drainage Board.
+He was re-elected in 1994, and was appointed Deputy Minister of Media and Deputy Minister of Post and Telecommunication.
+He failed to win re-election in 2000.
+He was then appointed chairman of the state-owned National Water Supply and Drainage Board.

-In 2000 SLMC leader M. H. M. Ashraff was to going to suspend Hizbullah from the party but in September 2000 Ashraff was killed.
-In the ensuing power struggle Hizbullah tried unsuccessfully to gain the leadership of the SLMC.
-Rauff Hakeem became leader of the SLMC whilst Hizbullah became deputy leader of the National Unity Alliance which was led by Ashraff's widow Ferial Ashraff.
+In 2000, SLMC leader M. H. M. Ashraff was on the verge of suspending Hizbullah from the party, but in September that year, Ashraff was killed in a helicopter crash.
+In the ensuing power struggle, Hizbullah unsuccessfully attempted to attain leadership of the SLMC.
+Rauff Hakeem became leader of the SLMC whilst Hizbullah became deputy leader of the National Unity Alliance, which was led by Ashraff's widow Ferial Ashraff.

-Hizbullah contested the 2001 parliamentary election as one of the People's Alliance's candidates in Batticaloa District.
+Hizbullah contested the 2001 parliamentary election as a candidate of the People's Alliance in the Batticaloa District.
 He was elected and re-entered Parliament.
-He contested the 2004 parliamentary election as a United People's Freedom Alliance (UPFA) candidate but the UPFA failed to win any seats in Batticaloa District.
+He contested the 2004 parliamentary election as a United People's Freedom Alliance (UPFA) candidate, but the UPFA failed to win any seats in the Batticaloa District.

-Between 2004 and 2005 Hizbullah was chairman of the state owned Airport and Aviation Services Limited during which time he and his wife Sithy Rameeza Sahabdeen are alleged to have defrauded Rs 67.5 million from the company.
-Hizbullah defected back to the SLMC in 2005 before defecting again, in 2008, to the All Ceylon Muslim Congress, a constituent of the UPFA.
+In 2004 and 2005, Hizbullah was chairman of the state-owned Airport and Aviation Services Limited, during which time he and his wife Sithy Rameeza Sahabdeen were alleged to have defrauded Rs.
+67.5 million from the company.
+Hizbullah returned to the SLMC in 2005 before defecting again in 2008 to the All Ceylon Makkal Congress, a constituent party of the UPFA.